-Lately, you’ve been feeling powerless and helpless.
+Perhaps lately you’ve been feeling powerless and helpless.
 Maybe you’ve experienced a devastating loss.
 Maybe you’re going through a difficult situation, and you feel stuck.
-Maybe there’s always been an undercurrent of I just can’t do this.
+Maybe there’s always been an undercurrent of: “I just can’t do this.
 I can’t change my circumstances.
-This is just how it is (and maybe always will be).
+This is just how it is (and maybe always will be)”.

-Thankfully, just because you feel powerless and helpless doesn’t mean you actually are.
+Just because you feel powerless and helpless doesn’t mean you actually are.
 This happens because when we get scared, we get tunnel vision, said New York City psychologist Lauren Appio, Ph.D.